mach3/jqvalid/README.md

 ## Features

 - Class $.Validation to validate values in an object or form elements
-- Just return the messages when something invalid
+- Just return the error messages when something invalid
 - Define validation rules as object
-- Validate single value with $.valid
+- Test single value with $.valid
 - And some functions to support validation